MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 For any additional questions or queries regarding Preview programs or availability or prior version download VHD’s please contact:  daxcf@microsoft.com

 ### Microsoft 365 powered device/Accelerate (Connect Site ID 1031)
-Beginning January 1, 2018 the current Microsoft 365 powered device Connect website will be decommissioned and replaced.
-The updated website and downloadable materials will be available at https://aka.ms/PoweredDevice-FTprograms.
+Effective January 1, 2018 the current Microsoft 365 powered device Connect website was decommissioned.
+The updated website and downloadable materials can be found at https://aka.ms/PoweredDevice-FTprograms.

 ### Microsoft Alumni Network (Connect Site ID 1379)
 Please contact the Microsoft Alumni Network program administrators for the status of the program.